 $ pip install selenium

 Appium testing supports writing tests in multiple programming languages, including Java.
 Testing can be done against native or hybrid apps or responsive web pages on both iOS and Android devices.
 Only the test setups differ.

 With Java, things are pretty simple and you only need to configure your test file accordingly.
 You can use SampleAppium(iOS)Test.java as an example/template.

-In case you don’t have an IDE with Maven included and would like to launch the example from command line, you will need to make sure that Maven is properly installed.
+In case you don’t have an IDE with Maven included and would like to launch the example from the command line, you will need to make sure that Maven is properly installed.
 Here’s a link to the installation instructions.

-Launch the AppiumTest.sln on Visual Studio and make sure that NUnit Test Adapter is installed through the Extension Manager.
+Launch the AppiumTest.sln on Visual Studio and make sure that the NUnit Test Adapter is installed through the Extension Manager.
 Use Test Explorer to run your tests.

 $ nuget install Test123/packages.config -OutputDirectory packages

 To build the package, simply use the following command on the correct path: